-According to Colgate.com the going rate is $1-5 per tooth.
+According to Colgate.com, the going rate is $1-5 per tooth.
 Some kids might get $20.
-We had a patient recently tell us that he got a $100 bill.
-The parent then told us he spent the night at his grandparents house.
+We had a patient who recently told us that he got a $100 bill.
+The parent then told us he spent the night at his grandparent’s house.
 His grandfather didn’t have glasses on and grabbed the wrong bill from his wallet.
 One mistake is a giant gain for that kid.
-The tooth fairy visited 80% of kids that are of age to loose a tooth last year in the United States.
-Dr. McOmie says $1 is more then adequate for any tooth.
-If you are the type that wants to make sure your tooth fairy is paying the correct amount there is a tooth fairy calculator.
+The tooth fairy visited 80% of kids that are of age to lose a tooth last year in the United States.
+Dr. McOmie says $1 is more than adequate for any tooth.
+If you are the type that wants to make sure your tooth fairy is paying the correct amount, there is a tooth fairy calculator.

 The tooth fairy can be fun and educational.
-Dr. Mark and Dr. Ellen’s daughter was very inquisitive of the tooth fairy and she actually became a pen pal with the tooth fairy for a while.
+Dr. Mark’s daughter was very inquisitive of the tooth fairy, and she actually became a pen pal with the tooth fairy for a while.
 She would ask questions like, “What are teeth made of?”, “How do teeth form?”, “Do dogs have baby teeth?”, “How many sets of teeth do I have?”.
-It actually proved to be quite educational and fun at the same time and was a great way to practice writing, all wrapped up into the tooth fairy.
+It actually proved to be quite educational and fun at the same time and was a great way to practice writing, all wrapped up in the tooth fairy.